hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 #### DEL in AmigaOS

 But what about Amiga then?
-When the DELETE key is pressed on an Amiga system, the raw keycode is translated by the system into the <span class="amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> character OR action based on the current keymap and console device handling.
+When the <kbd>Delete</kbd> key is pressed on an Amiga system, the raw keycode is translated by the system into the <span class="amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> character OR action based on the current keymap and console device handling.
 To my knowledge, by default it invokes a CSI escape sequence that deletes the character at its current position.
 The raw keycode can be captured though, as noted in the Amiga 500 user manual: "Keys can be program-controlled-that is, their use can be defined by the software being used".^[Commodore Amiga 500 User Manual.
 [Scan online](https://www.manualslib.com/manual/932575/Commodore-Amiga-500.html?page=238#manual) p.238] One could program a software to find any non-printable character and return 0x7F, displaying the <span class="amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> character.
 This is the case for example in the *RAWKEY keymapping example* on AmigaOS wiki^[AmigaOS Wiki: [Intuition keyboard](https://wiki.amigaos.net/wiki/Intuition_Keyboard)] which is a program that converts raw keycodes to ASCII, and replaces any unprintable or control characters with <span class="amiga-inline">{% asciiart %}⌂{% endasciiart %}</span>.
 In this program, printing the DEL key as a visually highly distinct character is more informative than printing nothing, a space, or a string of escape sequences from directly outputting control characters.
 On the other hand, Amiga Workbench 3.1 has a menu option to "Insert ASCII" by providing the index (0-255) of the character's code point.
 If I wanted to insert 0x7F, I would write 127 in the prompt.
 But when I draw Amiga ASCII art on macOS using contemporary specialized ASCII editors (like Moebius), all the characters are simply listed in a table which can be mapped to function keys F1–F12.

 ## Displaying Amiga ASCII art on the web